Schizophrenia is inherited probability. The ability of schizophrenia to transmit the characteristics of its development to descendants

 Is it all about genes or not?

-Majority genetic diseases that are inherited, have light type inheritance.
-There is a wrong gene, and it is either passed on to offspring or not.
-But, in the case of schizophrenia, everything is different, the exact mechanism of its development has not yet been established.
-But according to genetic studies, 74 genes have been identified that in one way or another may be involved in the development of the disease.
+Majority genetic diseases inherited, have light type inheritance.
+There is no correct gene, and it is either passed on to descendants or not.
+But, in the case of schizophrenia, everything is different; the exact mechanism of its development has not yet been established.
+But according to research by geneticists, 74 genes have been identified that in one way or another may be involved in the development of the disease.
 So, the more of these 74 genes are defective, the higher the likelihood of the disease.

 Genetically, there is no difference between a male or female descendant.
-IN percentage before the disease, both sexes are equal.
+IN percentage Before illness, both sexes are equal.
 It was also found that the risk of the disease increases under the influence of several factors, not only hereditary, but also concomitant.
-For example, the manifestation of pathological symptoms can be triggered by factors such as severe stress, drug addiction or alcoholism.
+For example, the manifestation of symptoms of pathology can be provoked by factors such as severe stress, drug addiction or alcoholism.

-In the case of planning a pregnancy by a couple who had cases of schizophrenia in their family, it is recommended to be examined by a geneticist.
+If a couple is planning a pregnancy and has a family history of schizophrenia, it is recommended that they be examined by a geneticist.
 With its help, there is no way to know for sure whether the heirs will have problems or not, but you can calculate the approximate probability of developing a pathology in a child and determine best period time for pregnancy.

 In many ways, people suffering from schizophrenia are practically no different from healthy people.
-Only a few forms of pathology, in the acute stage, have pronounced psychical deviations.
-During the period of remission, which is achieved by adequate treatment, the patient feels well and does not experience clinical manifestations illness.
-Although schizophrenia is chronic diseases, the duration of remission can significantly exceed the time interval of the exacerbation period.
+Only a few forms of pathology, in the acute stage, have pronounced mental disorders.
+During the period of remission, which is achieved by adequate treatment, the patient feels well and does not experience clinical manifestations diseases.
+Although schizophrenia is a chronic diseases, the duration of remission can significantly exceed the period of exacerbation in time.

 http://mozgid.ru

 Broadcast mental illness by inheritance is not an idle question.
-Everyone wants him, his loved one and born children to be healthy physically and mentally.
-And what if there are patients with schizophrenia among your relatives or relatives of the second half?
+Everyone wants themselves, their loved ones and their children to be healthy physically and mentally.
+What should you do if among your relatives or the relatives of your significant other there are patients with schizophrenia?

 There was a time when there was talk that scientists had found 72 genes for schizophrenia.
-Since then, several years have passed and these studies have not been confirmed.
-Although schizophrenia is classified as a genetically determined disease, structural changes in certain genes, could not be found.
-A set of defective genes has been identified that disrupt the brain, but it is impossible to say that this leads to the development of schizophrenia.
-That is, it is not possible genetic testing to say if a person has schizophrenia or not.
+Several years have passed since then and the research data have not been confirmed.
+Although schizophrenia is considered a genetically determined disease, structural changes in certain genes, could not be found.
+A set of defective genes has been identified that disrupt brain function, but it cannot be said that this leads to the development of schizophrenia.
+That is, it is not possible, after spending genetic testing, to say whether a person will get schizophrenia or not.

-Although there is a hereditary conditionality of schizophrenia, the disease develops from a complex of factors: sick relatives, the nature of the parents and their attitude towards the child, upbringing in early childhood.
+Although there is a hereditary condition for the disease of schizophrenia, the disease develops from a complex of factors: sick relatives, the character of the parents and their attitude towards the child, upbringing in early childhood.

-Since the origin of the disease is unknown, medical scientists identify several hypotheses for the occurrence of schizophrenia:
+Since the origin of the disease is unknown, medical scientists have identified several hypotheses for the occurrence of schizophrenia:

-• Genetic - in twin children, as well as in families where parents suffer from schizophrenia, there is a more frequent manifestation of the disease.
+• Genetic – in twin children, as well as in families where parents suffer from schizophrenia, more frequent manifestations of the disease are observed.

 • Dopamine: mental activity human depends on the production and interaction of the main mediators, serotonin, dopamine and melatonin.
 In schizophrenia, there is increased stimulation of dopamine receptors in the limbic region of the brain.
-However, this causes the manifestation of productive symptoms, in the form of delusions and hallucinations, and does not affect the development of the negative - apato-abulic syndrome: a decrease in will and emotions. ;
+However, this causes the manifestation of productive symptoms, in the form of delusions and hallucinations, and does not in any way affect the development of negative symptoms - apatho-abulic syndrome: decreased will and emotions. ;

-• Constitutional - a set of psychophysiological characteristics of a person: male gynecomorphs and women of the picnic type are most often found among patients with schizophrenia.
-It is believed that patients with morphological dysplasia are less amenable to treatment.
+• Constitutional is a set of psychophysiological characteristics of a person: gynecomorphic men and pyknic-type women are most often found among patients with schizophrenia.
+Patients with morphological dysplasia are considered to be less responsive to treatment.

 • The infectious theory of the origin of schizophrenia is currently of more historical interest than it has any basis.
-It was previously believed that staphylococcus, streptococcus, tuberculosis and coli as well as chronic viral diseases reduce human immunity, which, allegedly, is one of the factors in the development of schizophrenia.
+Previously it was believed that staphylococcus, streptococcus, tuberculosis and coli, as well as chronic viral diseases reduce human immunity, which is supposedly one of the factors in the development of schizophrenia.

-• Psychoanalytic theory explains the emergence of schizophrenia in families with a cold and cruel mother, despotic father, lack of warm relations among family members, or their manifestation of opposite emotions on the same behavior of the child.
+• Psychoanalytic theory explains the appearance of schizophrenia in families with a cold and cruel mother, an oppressive father, a lack of warm relationships among family members, or their manifestation of opposing emotions to the same behavior of the child.

 • Ecological – mutagenic influence of unfavorable environmental factors and lack of vitamins during fetal development.

-• Evolutionary: increasing the intelligence of people and increasing the technocratic development in society.
+• Evolutionary: increasing the intelligence of people and increasing technocratic development in society.

-The probability of getting schizophrenia in people who do not have a sick relative is 1%.
-And in a person who has a family history of schizophrenia, this percentage is distributed as follows:
+The probability of developing schizophrenia in persons who do not have a sick relative is 1%.
+And for a person with a family history of schizophrenia, this percentage is distributed as follows:

 • one of the parents is sick - the risk of getting sick will be 6%,

-• dad or mom is sick, as well as grandma or grandpa - 3%,
+• father or mother is sick, as well as grandparents - 3%,

 • a brother or sister suffers from schizophrenia – 9%,

-• either grandfather or grandmother is sick - the risk will be 5%,
+• either the grandfather or grandmother is sick - the risk is 5%,

 • when you got sick cousin(brother) or aunt (uncle), then the risk of disease is 2%,